≡ Menu

 Factors that may be taken into consideration when determining eligibility for life insurance with a DUI include:

-• The severity of the DUI: Insurance companies may be more likely to offer coverage to individuals with a single, minor DUI compared to those with multiple DUIs or more serious offenses.
+• The severity of the DUI: Insurance companies may be more likely to offer coverage to individuals with a single, minor DUI compared to those with multiple DUIs or more severe offenses.

-It’s a good idea to shop around and get quotes from several different insurance companies to see what options are available.
-It may also be helpful to work with a financial advisor or insurance broker who can help you find a policy that meets your needs.
+It’s a good idea to shop around and get quotes from several insurance companies to see the available options.
+Working with a financial advisor or insurance broker who can help you find a policy that meets your needs may also be helpful.

 What factors will come into play when determining qualification after a DUI?

-Factors that will certainly come into play when determining whether or not you will be able to qualify for a traditional term or whole life insurance policy will include:
+Factors that will undoubtedly come into play when determining whether or not you will be able to qualify for a traditional term or whole life insurance policy will include:

 • What was the date of your last DUI?

-• How many DUI’s have you received in the past 10 years?
+• How many DUIs have you received in the past ten years?

 • Have any of your DUI’s been considered a “felony” DUI?